 Pre-trained BERT model can be used for sequence tagging.
 Examples of BERT application to sequence tagging

 can be found here.
-The modules used for tagging
+The module used for tagging

 The tags are obtained by applying a dense layer to the representation of

 the first subtoken of each word.
-There is also an optional CRF layer on the top for TensorFlow implementation.
+There is also an optional CRF layer on the top.

 Multilingual BERT model allows to perform zero-shot transfer across languages.
-To use our 19 tags NER for over a hundred languages see Multilingual BERT Zero-Shot Transfer.
+To use our 19 tags NER for over a hundred languages see ner_multi_bert.